-Wood farm fence is a must for any farm or ranch.
-Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.
+Wood farm fence is essential for any farm or ranch.
+It’s commonly used to divide pastures, separate paddocks, and mark property lines.

-However, the type of farm or ranch you have and the type of animals contained will determine the style of wood farm fence to install.
-There are many designs to choose from.
+However, the type of farm you run—and the animals you keep—will determine which style of wood fence works best.
+Fortunately, there are plenty of designs to choose from.

-This guide will provide you with some different wood farm fence ideas, the types of lumber used, and installation ideas.
+This guide will walk you through popular wood farm fence styles, the types of lumber typically used, and key installation tips.

 Wood Farm Fence Designs

-Let’s take a look at each farm fence style and how they are constructed.
+Let’s take a closer look at each style and how it’s built.

 Split Rail Wood Farm Fence